IchBinTiMo/Tagging-App-for-Overlapping-Detection/README.md

 ## Installation

-1. **git clone / download** this repo from [Github](https://github.com/IchBinTiMo/Tagging-App-for-Overlapping-Detection)
+1. **git clone / download** this repo from [Github](https://github.com/IchBinTiMo/Tagging-App-for-Overlapping-Detection).
-2. Run `npm install` in terminal under the directory ` Tagging-App-for-Overlapping-Detection`
+2. Run `npm install` in terminal under the directory ` Tagging-App-for-Overlapping-Detection`.

 ## Execution
 1. Go to [DS(1)]() / [DS(2)]() to download your dataset, unzip it, and put `highlight/` and `specificArea/` into `Tagging-App-for-Overlapping-Detection/cases/`